grinvaldsjanis/codelex-homework/md28-weather-vue/README.md

 This is a weather app made in Vue, using Typescript, Pinia, Router. data are fetched from https://openweathermap.org/
 To tring Yourself, You will need to get Your own API key.
-You will also need axios and lodash for debaunce.
+You will also need axios and lodash for debounce

 Made with VUE